Brussels Christmas Market: 2024 Dates, Walking Map & Insider Tips

 Here are some questions people ask about the Brussels Christmas Market:

+- Does it snow in Belgium at Christmas?
 While there is always a small chance for a white Christmas in Belgium, it hardly ever snows at Christmas.
-So you shouldn’t count on it.
+So don’t count on it.
 If you are looking for snow at Christmas in Belgium, your best bet is to visit the Ardennes, aka ‘Belgian hills’, in January or February.

+- How cold is Brussels in winter?
 Average winter temperatures in Brussels are between 1 and 7° C (34-45°F).
-It can freeze once in a while, but really cold weather with temperatures under -5°C (23°F) is very exceptional.
+It can freeze once in a while, but temperatures lower than -5°C (23°F) are very exceptional.

 READ ALSO: What It’s Like to Visit Belgium in Winter